 herbariumnsw-pds bucket in the Amazon S3 AP-SouthEast-2 region.

-Specimens housed in packet and attached to flat sheets held by the National Herbarium of NSW will be successively made available.
+Specimens housed in packet and attached to flat sheets held by the Herbarium will be successively made available.
 The imaging and transcription of the collection will be completed by the end of 2021 with the full image and metadata collection being available shortly following completion of quality control processes.
-New additions to the National Herbarium of NSW collection will be made available quarterly, as additions are curated and imaged.
+New additions to the Herbarium collection will be made available quarterly, as additions are curated and imaged.

-Amazon Web Services (AWS) has made the National Herbarium of NSW data freely available on Amazon S3 for biodiversity assessment, systematic botanical research, ecosystem conservation, policy development, for educational and other outreach tools.
+Amazon Web Services (AWS) has made the National Herbarium of New South Wales data freely available on Amazon S3 for biodiversity assessment, systematic botanical research, ecosystem conservation, policy development, for educational and other outreach tools.
 The entire botanical collection will be open to scientists, ecological consultants, community groups, students and members of the public.

-You can learn more about how to access the data by searching for the Herbarium NSW here.
+You can learn more about how to access the data by searching for the Herbarium here.

 Each image is available as a high resolution JPG2000 lossless file and a lower resolution jpeg.
 The image metadata is hosted as a text file.
 Image data are organized by NSW specimen barcode number.
 For example, the files for a specimen of Dodonaea lobulata can be accessed via the URL.